sidd-harth/jenkins-hello-world/README.md

 This repo is used for Jenkins demos

-It has 6 working test cases
+It has 5 working test cases
+1 test case fails!